SrGMC/tu-aca-project/report/report.md

 Another observation we made is that when the branch predictors are more complex, the time they take to make a prediction increases, as more cycles are required to perform lookups and/or training.
 Improvements in our implementations will be discussed in the conclusions.

 It should also be noted that the average accuracy of all predictors is not similar to those shown in their respective papers.
-This may be due to many reasons, but perhaps the main one is that this researches used different benchmark suites than those used here and that not all programs can provide a certain performance and variations can be very large, however, these tests serve as relatively useful approximations.
+This may be because of many reasons, but perhaps the main one is that these researchers used different benchmark suites than those used here and that not all programs can provide a certain performance and variations can be very large, however, these tests serve as relatively useful approximations.

 \clearpage

 # Conclusion

-We can reach some conclusions by taking a look at this analysis.
-We can say that in general, our implementations require some improvements and optimizations that may not have been conceived during the development of this project, especially in the Perceptron predictor since is a more complex one.
+We can reach some conclusions by looking at this analysis.
+We can say that, in general, our implementations require some improvements and optimizations that may not have been conceived during the development of this project, especially in the Perceptron predictor since it is a more complex one.

 Going into detail, several improvements can be thought of.
-In the case of the Agree predictor, it has been observed that when the direction of the branch has (a little) more influence when generating the index for the pattern table, the accuracy slightly increases.
-Thus, we could implement better functions to smooth the trend line and to generate the index to be used in the pattern table, different from a XOR, such as a hash function, or even a dynamic function where a parameter is "trained" on every branch predictor update, although we must take into account when making these improvements the number of resources to be used and if some of them are worth sacrificing.
+With the Agree predictor, it has been observed that when the direction of the branch has (a little) more influence when generating the index for the pattern table, the accuracy slightly increases.
+Thus, we could implement better functions to smooth the trend line and to generate the index to be used in the pattern table, different from an XOR, such as a hash function, or even a dynamic function where a parameter is "trained" on every branch predictor update, although we must take into account when making these improvements the number of resources to be used and if some of them are worth sacrificing.
 Other changes we can make may be in the area of the saturating counter, where a different state machine may be ideal.

 Stepping into the Perceptron, an improvement that we can come up with is a better and optimized training function, but taking into account the resource usage.
-This training function in conjunction with longer branch history registers should help reducing training times and to increase the possible number of predictions that can be done in a given period of time.
+This training function in conjunction with longer branch history registers should help reduce training times and to increase the possible number of predictions that can be done in a given period of time.

 Along with a better training function, an indexing function that takes the branch address as input to index the table of perceptrons could be used, since a main difference from the original paper is that our implementation simply uses the LSBs of the branch address to index the table and this function could increase the accuracy.